rafales/injectpy/PROPOSALS.md

     db_session = scope.get(Session)
     db_session.add(User(name="John"))
     # db_session will be released at the end of the scope

+    # also this could be true using contextvars library:
+    assert kernel.current_scope is scope

+asssert kernel.current_scope is None
 ```

 TODO: figure out how to commit/rollback session based on error!
 Maybe some kind of a provider?